dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 3. The law of averages does not work by changing the chances.
 For example, after a run of heads in coin tossing, a head is still just as likely as a tail.

 4. A complicated chance process for generating a number often be modeled by drawing a box.
 The sum of the draws is a key ingredient.

+5. The basic questions to ask when making a box model:
+* Which numbers go into the box?
+* How many of each kind?
+* How many draws?

+6. For gambling problems in which the same bet is made several times, a box model can be set up as follows:

+* The tickets in the box show the amount that can be won (+) or lost (-) on each play.
+* The chance of drawing any particular value from the box equals the chance of winning that amount on a single play.
+* The number of draws equals the number of plays.

+Then, the <i>net gain</i> is like the sum of the draws from the box.